 Molly’s original career in computing.
-As she had her two daughters she developed a desire to understand birth, parenting and traditional healing modalities.
+As she had her two daughters, she developed a desire to understand birth, parenting, and traditional healing modalities.
 Molly was an independent childbirth educator and peer lactation counselor for six years, supporting hundreds of families as they added a new member to their family.
-She is a certified doula (The Matrona) who has attended homebirths, VBACs, a breech birth and many variations on “normal” births.
-As a volunteer, Molly had staff privileges at Strong Memorial Hospital from 2005 to 2010, where she worked weekly as a member of the Palliative Care team bringing gentle massage, craniosacral therapy and Reiki techniques to patients with chronic illnesses, receiving cancer treatment or moving into end of life in hospice.
+She is a certified doula (The Matrona) who has attended homebirths, VBACs, and many variations on “normal” births, including breech.
+As a volunteer, Molly had staff privileges at Strong Memorial Hospital from 2005 to 2010, where she worked weekly as a member of the Palliative Care team bringing gentle massage, craniosacral therapy, and Reiki techniques to patients with chronic illnesses, receiving cancer treatment, or moving into end of life in hospice.

 Get Your FREE Postpartum Plan!

 Sign up to get access to my NEW Postpartum Prep.
 Plan to help you prepare for life with a newborn!
 You'll also get updates from me from time to time.